hyperhq/docs.hyper.sh-hyper/Feature/storage/volume.md

 When initializing a volume with a specified source (local or http) that points to a file, the volume destination must also be a file.
 The destination file will be created automatically if it does not already exist.

-However, if the image itself has a directory at the volume destination place, the container will fail to start.
+However, if the image itself has a directory at the volume's target destination, the container will fail to start.
 For example, the following command will fail to start the container, because `/etc/hosts` is a file source and `/mnt` is an existing directory in container image `ubuntu:14.04`.
-The same applies to http/https based remote volume sources as well.
+The same applies to http/https based remote volume sources also.

     $ hyper run -d -v /etc/hosts:/mnt ubuntu:14.04